-Remote work has transformed how businesses operate.
+Remote work has changed how businesses operate.
 From startups to enterprises, distributed teams are now the norm rather than the exception.
-But while remote collaboration tools have evolved rapidly, manual time tracking for remote teams remains one of the biggest operational weaknesses.
+But while remote collaboration tools have evolved rapidly, manual time tracking fails for remote teams and yet remains one of the biggest problems.

 In this comprehensive guide, we’ll explore: